5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbs-in-5gc.md

 Before starting with this tutorial please follow the [Docker installation instructions](https://github.com/5G-MAG/rt-mbs-examples?tab=readme-ov-file#running) for the 5MBS stack.
-This tutorial assumes that you have cloned the [rt-mbms-examples repository](https://github.com/5G-MAG/rt-mbs-examples) and started the 5MBS Docker images with the internal deployment mode.
+This tutorial assumes that you have cloned the [rt-mbs-examples repository](https://github.com/5G-MAG/rt-mbs-examples) and started the 5MBS Docker images with the internal deployment mode.

 You can verify that all Docker containers are running by executing `docker ps -a` on the host machine.